 “Before I submit an application, can you tell me if this will result in a hard or soft inquiry on my credit report?”

-They have to know the answer.
-A good one will tell you without hesitation.
+They should be able to tell you.
 If they fumble or dodge — that tells you something too. 🐾

-Typically less than 5 points.
-Often less than that.
+Often fewer than 5 points.
 For most people in decent credit health, a single hard inquiry is a non-event.

-Hard inquiries stay on your report for two years but only affect your score for about twelve months.
+Hard inquiries stay on your report for two years but typically affect your score for about twelve months.